JohnTwiiX/Challenges/Reset_Bjoerns_Password/README.md

 ## Description

-Reset the password of **Bjoern's internal account** via the **Forgot Password** mechanism with the original answer to his security question.
+This exploit shows how to reset `Bjoern's internal account` password via the `forgot password mechanism` by answering the `security question` using `publicly available information`.

 ## What do I need?